gfranzini/tracer-manual/configuration.md

 ---

 In the upcoming subsections we describe how to set parameters in the `tracer_config.xml` for the first five steps of TRACER and explain what these steps do.
-The sixth and final step, _Postprocessing_, doesn't require any particular settings, hence why
+The sixth and final step, [_Postprocessing_](/configuration/step-6-postprocessing.md), doesn't require any particular settings and is described in the section following _Execution of TRACER_.